-HVAC systems (heating, ventilation and air conditioning) represent one of the critical components in many fields, from Construction and Architecture to Automotive.
-HVAC designers and engineers are facing many challenges when it comes to product manufacturing, smart buildings, or modern plant infrastructure design.
+HVAC systems are a critical component and consideration for professionals operating in a variety of fields, from construction and architecture to automotive industries.
+HVAC designers and engineers face a number of challenges when it comes to product manufacturing, smart buildings, or modern plant infrastructure design.

-A classic HVAC systems design process is based on 4 elementary steps:
+A classic HVAC systems design process is based on four elementary steps:

 Design > Physical Prototyping > Testing > Design Change

-Only very experienced HVAC systems design teams could find in a reasonable time and with reasonable costs the better acceptable solution ready to be assimilated in the manufacturing line.
-Otherwise, the testing process can involve hundreds of prototype changes, impossible to be predicted in time.
-Otherwise, the testing process can involve hundreds of prototype changes, impossible to be predicted in time.
-Unpredictable costs associated with the supply and testing laboratory activities also need to be considered.
+Finding an acceptable solution in a reasonable time—and with reasonable costs—can only be achieved by working with very experienced HVAC systems design teams.
+Otherwise, the testing process can involve hundreds of prototype changes and iterations, leading to unpredictable scheduling and costs that are impossible to predict.
+The unpredictable costs associated with the supply and the need for testing laboratory activities also need to be considered from the outset.
 The process of prototyping and testing can take weeks, and sometimes HVAC designers or architects don’t have this time available in the design schedule.

 By implementing simulation activities, the HVAC systems design process is radically simplified:

 Design > Simulation (CAE) > Design Changes

-For HVAC systems, usually designers and engineers perform fluid dynamics (CFD) and thermodynamic analyses to improve air conditioning circulation and comfort factors for different indoor or outdoor scenarios.
-HVAC product designers can radically improve the characteristics of equipment by analyzing simulation charts for temperature, pressure, and velocity distribution.
-The study of aerodynamic or thermodynamic forces is very useful in establishing the better equipment position in a location.
+For HVAC systems, designers and engineers will typically perform fluid dynamics (CFD) and thermal simulations to improve the air conditioning circulation and comfort factors for different indoor or outdoor scenarios.
+HVAC product designers can drastically enhance the characteristics of equipment by analyzing simulation charts for factors like temperature, pressure, and velocity distribution.
+The study of aerodynamic or thermodynamic forces is very useful in identifying the optimal equipment position for a specific location.

-Noise reduction is another important factor in creating a more pleasant living and working environment.
-The most common sources of noise pollution in the work environment are related to fans, variable air volume systems, grilles and diffusers, chillers, compressors, pumps, stand-by generators, boilers, and cooling towers.
-The alternatives to noise reduction are more silent ventilation equipment, silencers and insulation materials for HVAC protection, or implementing noise optimization analysis.
+Noise reduction is another important factor in creating a pleasant living and working environment.
+The most common sources of noise pollution in the work environment are related to fans, variable air volume systems, grilles and diffusers, chillers, compressors, pumps, standby generators, boilers, and cooling towers.
+The alternative solutions that can help to reduce noise pollution are silent ventilation equipment, silencers and insulation materials for HVAC protection, or implementing a noise optimization analysis.